 The Three Gorges Dam.

 This afternoon, we docked at Sandouping, where we boarded a coach to tour The Three Gorges Dam.
-After visiting the Hoover Dam in the USA I was interested to see just how big The Three Gorges dam was.
-It turned out it was huge & from my memory, it dwarfed the Hoover Dam.
+After visiting the USA's Hoover Dam, I was interested to see just how big The Three Gorges Dam was.
+It turned out it was huge, and from my memory, it dwarfed the Hoover Dam.

-We were taken to a welcome centre & shown a model of the dam complex & were told all the facts & figures about it.
-Our guide informed us that we would forget all of the statistics & to remember that it is the largest hydroelectric project in the world.
-I want to prove that I was listening intently & remember every single figure we were told about the dam, but I can't.
+We were taken to a welcome centre and shown a model of the dam complex, where we were told all the facts and figures about it.
+Our guide informed us that we would forget all of the statistics and that we should try to remember that it is the largest hydroelectric project in the world.
+I want to prove that I was listening intently and remember every single figure we were told about the dam, but I can't.

 We walked through the obligatory market on our way back to the ship.
-It's like Disney; at Disney, you go on a ride & exit through a shop; in China, you view something & walk through a market on the way out.
+It's like Disney.
+At Disney, you go on a ride and exit through a shop.
+In China, you view something and walk through a market on the way out.
 What isn't like Disney is the number of soft porn magazines on display here.
-You couldn't help but notice them as they were sandwiched between t-shirts, drinks, hats, books, fruit & other foods.
-It is the first time I have noticed this sort of literature in China & found it quite strange that these market stalls all have it openly on display.
+You couldn't help but notice them as they were sandwiched between t-shirts, drinks, hats, books, fruit and other foods.
+It is the first time I have noticed this sort of literature in China, and I found it quite strange that these market stalls all have it openly on display.

 Chinese Medicine Talk.

 When we arrived back on the Victoria Selina, we went to the Yangtze Club for a cheap cocktail.
-Ewen tells me how good Manhattan's are & not wishing to offend; I try one.
-It will be the only one I try as I found it dried my mouth very quickly & I had to have a few beers to hydrate myself again.
+Ewen tells me how good a Manhattan is, and, not wishing to offend anyone, I try one.
+It will be the only one I try as I found it dried my mouth very quickly, and I had to have a few beers to hydrate myself again.

 As we sat at the bar, the ship's doctor came out to give a talk on Chinese medicine.
 I had always wondered about Chinese medicine as Western medicine seems concerned with fixing something broken rather than preventing it from being broken.
-Dr Hu, yes, that really was his name & no, he was not a time lord, began by explaining different types of Chinese medicine, including acupuncture, cupping, deep penetration massage, nerve massage & electrical treatments.
+Dr Hu, yes, that really was his name, and no, he was not a time lord.
+He began by explaining different types of Chinese medicine, including acupuncture, cupping, deep penetration massage, nerve massage and electrical treatments.
 After listening to his explanation, it was apparent he was about to ask for a volunteer to show us an acupuncture treatment.

 Before he got the words, "Would anyone like?"
-I had my hand in the air, waving & volunteering to have what I believed to be an acupuncture treatment.
-He asked me a few questions about my health & I told him that I have a shoulder that often locks & causes me a lot of pain.
-He beckoned me forward & I was soon sitting in front of a small group of English & American people being used as a test patient whilst he showed everyone how acupuncture, cupping, deep penetration massage, nerve massage & electric therapy are administered.
+I had my hand in the air, waving and volunteering to have what I believed to be an acupuncture treatment.
+He asked me a few questions about my health, and I told him that I have a shoulder that often locks and causes me a lot of pain.
+He beckoned me forward, and I was soon sitting in front of a small group of English and American people being used as a test patient whilst he showed everyone how acupuncture, cupping, deep penetration massage, nerve massage and electric therapy are administered.

-I must say of the eight large needles he inserted in my back & shoulders; I only felt a small scratch on one or two of them.
+I must say of the eight large needles he inserted in my back and shoulders, I only felt a small scratch on one or two of them.
 The cupping was completely pain-free but did leave some bruising.
-The deep penetration massage could be felt but didn't hurt & the nerve massage felt great.
+The deep penetration massage could be felt but didn't hurt, and the nerve massage felt great.
 For the electric treatment he gave me, I was a bit nervous, especially as I couldn't see a thing he was doing.
-He attached leads to two of the needles in my back & passed a current through them.
-He leaned over & whispered to me to let him know if it hurt, as he would turn the power up.
-I can honestly say it felt great & didn't hurt at all.
+He attached leads to two of the needles in my back and passed a current through them.
+He leaned over and whispered to me to let him know if it hurt, as he would turn the power up.
+I can honestly say it felt great and didn't hurt at all.
 I have also had no problem with my right shoulder since.
-Tracy took some great photos of the enormous needles going into & disappearing in my back, but I have since lost them.
+Tracy took some great photos of the enormous needles going into and disappearing in my back, but I have since lost them.

-As soon as he had finished with me & his talk, I booked up a further session tomorrow as I was pleased to read that Tinnitus, which I suffer badly from, can be treated with acupuncture & some Chinese herbs.
-I then return to my room for a shower before dinner & tonight's entertainment.
+As soon as he had finished with me and his talk, I booked up a further session tomorrow as I was pleased to read that Tinnitus, which I suffer badly from, can be treated with acupuncture and some Chinese herbs.
+I then return to my room for a shower before dinner and tonight's entertainment.

 Captain's Welcome Reception.

-I arrived early & saved seats for our English & American group.
+I arrived early and saved seats for our English and American groups.
 I had a couple of beers to reward myself while waiting for the others.
-I was soon joined by Branwen & others in our group before the Captain turned up.
-I had collected some complimentary champagne from Selena, one of the girls looking after us on the ship; between that & the beer, I was soon very relaxed.
+Branwen and others in our group soon joined me before the Captain turned up.
+I had collected some complimentary champagne from Selena, one of the girls looking after us on the ship; between that and the beer, I was soon very relaxed.

 The Captain made a speech in Chinese, which Amanda, our river tour guide, translated.
-He then raised a glass & made a toast & declared the free Captain's buffet was now open.
+He then raised a glass, made a toast, and declared that the free Captain's buffet was open.

 Chinese Olympic Display.

 How far away from the buffet were we?
-How many obstacles stood between us & the buffet, I hear you ask.
+How many obstacles stood between us and the buffet, I hear you ask.
 We were next to the buffet.
-There was nothing between it & us & not one of the English or American guests at the Captain's reception got a single morsel of food.
+There was nothing between it and us, and neither of the English or American guests at the Captain's reception got a single morsel of food.
 If this is what the usual buffet at meal times was like for those who hadn't upgraded, I'm glad I had.

-Luckily for those who could not leap over tables or do a 9-second 100-yard sprint, our dinner would be served shortly, mine being served in the upstairs VIP restaurant with waitress service.
+Luckily for those who could not leap over tables or make a 9-second 100-yard sprint, our dinner would be served shortly, mine being served in the upstairs VIP restaurant with waitress service.
 While we sat watching the locusts flock off to their next buffet, Pat pointed out that our waitress, Selena, had a soft spot for me.
 I hadn't noticed, but after Pat told me, I saw that my champagne glass was constantly being filled up.
 At one point, I had two glasses of champagne thanks to my new favourite waitress.
-After relaxing whilst the locusts were taken to their buffet my fellow VIP's & I went for dinner & some more free wine & beer.
+After relaxing whilst the locusts were taken to their buffet my fellow VIP's and I went for dinner and some more free wine and beer.

 Victoria Selina Show.

-The show was excellent & went through different Chinese costumes from various eras.
-The show was put together by the people who would otherwise have been our waiters, waitresses, bar staff, cleaners, etc. These people don't stop working & whilst we are here to relax & enjoy ourselves, it should be mentioned how hard these people work every day.
-It should also be noted that the girls all look beautiful in their fantastic dresses & looked very elegant.
-The boys in the show, however, looked like they would rather be anywhere but here, prancing around in their costumes & I felt sorry for them; the girls got the good costumes.
+The show was excellent and went through different Chinese costumes from various eras.
+The show was put together by the people who would otherwise have been our waiters, waitresses, bar staff, cleaners, etc. These people don't stop working, and whilst we are here to relax and enjoy ourselves, how hard these people work every day should be mentioned.
+It should also be noted that the girls all looked beautiful in their fantastic dresses and looked very elegant.
+The boys in the show, however, looked like they would rather be anywhere but here, prancing around in their costumes, and I felt sorry for them; the girls got the good costumes.

-After the show, I prop up the bar at a happy hour & have a few beers & a few bloody marys.
-The girls in the party go up to the deck to watch as we approach the waiting area before entering the locks.
+After the show, I propped up the bar at a happy hour and had a few beers and a few bloody marys.
+The girls in the party went up to the deck to watch as we approached the waiting area before entering the locks.
 After a few hours, the girls come back down as we enter the first lock.
-My companions Ewen & Mike retired to their rooms & I accompanied Tracy back to her room, where we sat on the balcony watching the lock wall as the water filled it & we rose.
-It is amazing how interesting a lock wall can be after a few beers, wines & cocktails.
-At one point, Tracy is so excited at getting a signal on her mobile that she uses Facetime to contact her sister back in England & shows her the grey concrete wall that we are watching as the lock fills & our ship is raised.
+My companions Ewen and Mike retired to their rooms, and I accompanied Tracy back to her room, where we sat on the balcony watching the lock wall as the water filled it and we rose.
+It is amazing how interesting a lock wall can be after a few beers, wines and cocktails.
+At one point, Tracy is so excited at getting a signal on her mobile that she uses Facetime to contact her sister back in England and shows her the grey concrete wall that we are watching as the lock fills and our ship is raised.

-After a few hours, we return to the top deck & apart from a few Chinese ladies, we are alone as we enter the last dock.
+After a few hours, we return to the top deck and apart from a few Chinese ladies, we are alone as we enter the last dock.
 The ladies point out that if we turned round, we would see the gate behind us close.
-We were left alone to watch the lock fill & then open out to allow us passage to the lake above the dam.
+We were left alone to watch the lock fill and then open out to allow us passage to the lake above the dam.

-I'm not sure what I was expecting as we passed through the locks, but it was dark, & the vast lake we went onto was only dimly lit by the lights on the ship & the top of the lock.
-We could not see much, so we called it a day & retired to our rooms for the night.
+I'm not sure what I was expecting as we passed through the locks, but it was dark, and the vast lake we went onto was only dimly lit by the lights on the ship and the top of the lock.
+We could not see much, so we called it a day and retired to our rooms for the night.